Python Requests: How to Send Network Request in Python

 My Github profile has 311 followers right now, so it has returned the 311.
 In the future, it might be different depending on when you are taking this tutorial.

-When you make the request, Requests makes educated guesses about the encoding of the Response based on the HTTP headers.
+When you make the request, Requests makes educated guesses about the response’s encoding based on the HTTP headers.

 Other HTTP requests

 Till now, we have used the GET request.
 You can also send the POST, PUT, DELETE, HEAD, and OPTIONS requests.

 The syntax for all the requests is the following.

 requests.post('url') requests.put('url') requests.delete('url') requests.head('url') requests.options('url')